-The menu system allows you to access all of the setup and configuration information on the AirCleaner.
-When navigating the menus, the SELECT knob is used to select the menu item you want to adjust.
-This is typically on the top line of the display.
-The SET knob is used to adjust the value of the menu item and it typically on the bottom line of the display.
+The menu system allows you to access all of the setup and configuration information on the AirCleaner[®].
+When navigating the menus, the left knob is used to select the menu item you want to adjust and the right knob is used to adjust the value of the menu item.